clinton-hall/test/README.md

 test
 ====

-A test repository to verify working git clients
+A test repository to verify working git clients.